-The council will generally only accept phasing of schemes where it can be demonstrated that this will maximise the provision of affordable housing, or where the need of phasing is linked to a key piece of infrastructure delivery.
-Phasing may also be needed in Estate regeneration and where residents need to be moved to temporary properties.
+The council will generally accept phasing of schemes where it can be demonstrated that this approach would support the maximum provision of affordable housing as required by the City Plan and the London Plan, or where the need of phasing is linked to a key piece of infrastructure delivery.
+Phasing may also be needed in Estate regeneration and when residents need to be moved to temporary properties.
 Other proposals for phasing may be considered on a case-by-case basis should site specific circumstances arise.